seeblick/DazzlingDogs/README.md

-50 shades of darker# Welcome to Anthony's Puppy Site
+Welcome to Anthony's Puppy Site
 ## We have 9 puppies since May 29.
 They are located at Rusizi, Rwanda.
 Interested?
 Then [click here](contactform.html) and submit your email address, or go to the contact form at the bottom of the page!

 ## This is the mother, a pure shepherd.